KevinDusange/2420test/README.md

 - Choose Authentication Method: Click SSH Key and choose the SSH key you made in the previous step
 - Hostname: Anything simple and short (ex ACIT2420)
 - Remaining settings can be left in their defaults
+- We can also add a config file during this setup stage
+  - Near the bottom open **Advanced Options** and add the contents of your cloud config file.

 Once created you will see this droplet on your DigitalOcean dashboard with your hostname and the IP address like the example below.
 We can now use the IP address to connect to it.